darcfrey/Buzz-Bank/README.md

 - Transfer to any accounts created or available on the platform

+- Loan credited to account

 - Responsive and adapts to screen of every sizes

 - Checks for error when creating or logging in (If account details already exists)

-- Login and switch between hard coded accounts to see implementation functions (money transferred and others)
+- Login and switch between hard coded accounts to see implemented functions (money transferred and others)

 - Settings menu